JMRI: Scripting "How To..."

 Note that turnouts, etc, do have "System Names" that look like "LT12".
 You'll see those occasionally, but that's something different from the variable names in a script file.

-All of the JMRI input and output objects listed in Common Tools , such as sensors, memories, lights, signals, reporters, etc., can be created within a script (all can also be accessed, of course).
-A simple line of code typed into the Script Entry window is all it takes:
+All of the JMRI input and output objects listed in Common Tools, such as sensors, memories, lights, signals, reporters, etc., can be accessed or new ones created within a script.
+A simple line of code typed into the Script Entry window is all it takes to create an object:

 a=memories.provideMemory("IM" + "XXX") b=sensors.provideSensor("IS" + "XXX")